BasicWolf/zblog/src/content/articles/2024-09-29-testified-documentation/testified-documentation.rst

 Test automation tooling is widely available and is quite stable for popular programming platforms.
-Moreover, the test runners usually support a common `JUnit XML <https://github.com/testmoapp/junitxml>`_ output format.
+Moreover, test runners usually support a common
+`JUnit XML <https://github.com/testmoapp/junitxml>`_ output format.
 For example, here is the formatted report of two executed smoke tests: